dxw/playbook/_includes/sections/work-we-do/supporting-services.md

 quickly as possible.
 Generally speaking, we do the most time-efficient thing that we can.
 Of several potential, acceptable solutions that solve the problem, we do the one which can be implemented the most quickly.

-#### Deciding what to work on

-People on support are free to work on whichever tickets they are assigned to and think is most important.
-But there are some important things to bear in mind.

-##### Triage

-We all have limited time.
-We try to spend it wisely.
-All other things being equal, it is better to spend half an hour solving each of four tickets than to spend two hours on one issue.

-##### Priority

-The priority of tickets is important, and we must be biased towards dealing with more urgent tickets before less urgent ones.

-Each ticket's priority should be reviewed regularly: whenever we update a ticket, we check the priority to make sure it's still right.

-##### Time since last response

-Our clients expect to be kept in the loop.
-If a ticket hasn't had any activity for a while, it might be a sign that it needs following up on.
-This might mean taking over where another person on support left off.

-#### Initial investigation

-It's important that we don't make changes unless we thoroughly understand what we're being asked to do, and are confident that the client understands and has approved of the implications of the change.

-##### Replicate the bug

-If the issue is a bug, we replicate the behaviour the client has reported before working on a fix.
-It's important that we can reliably and repeatably create the conditions necessary for the bug to arise before we start working on it.
-If we don't do this, we can't tell whether we've fixed the problem.
-If we don't have enough information to do this, we ask the client to provide it before continuing.

-##### Ensure the client has understood and approved the change

-When presented with a problem, clients don't always ask us to do the most appropriate thing to fix it.
-Sometimes we can think of a better solution.
-Sometimes the change the client asks for has some implication that they haven't considered.

-Our helpdesk service is advisory, so we're not afraid to suggest alternative approaches and ideas if we have them - including where there's a better solution, but [at a cost](#charging-for-ticket-work).
-We always give options when we can.

-#### Scope

-Clients can use the support service to ask for help with any aspect of the service we provide, including help with using the admin panel and advice on getting the best out of their site.
-But there are some limitations.
-Under the support service, we do not:

-- add any new functionality requiring anything beyond extremely trivial development or plugin integration
-- alter the source code of a plugin or library maintained by a third party
-- do things that the client can do for themselves, letting them know how to do it themselves instead
-- other than by prior arrangement, communicate on the client's behalf with the operators of third-party services that the site uses

-From time to time, we may make an exception to these restrictions.
-If you think that might be appropriate, ask the account manager for the client.

-#### Charging for ticket work

-If you decide that a ticket asks for work to be done which falls outside the scope for support, then the work is chargeable.
-In this situation, we reassign the ticket to the account manager with an explanation of why the work is chargeable and a rough idea of how much work the client is asking for.

-It is good to try to think of alternative approaches that we could do under our support service before taking this step - seek advice if you're unsure.

-The person you assign the ticket to will then treat it as a [lead](#sales), and contact the client to make a plan.